2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: The 2-Step Agent framework

 \subsection{The first step: Bayesian update of the agent's beliefs}

-We next introduce an agent $\mathcal{A}$ who decides on the intervention for new observations (e.g. new patients) with the help of ML-DS.
-Rather than mechanically applying the recommendation of the ML-DS system, this agent uses their own internal model of the world, capturing not only what they believe about the data generating process $Hist$, but also what they believe concerning the prediction model $f$ and the training data $\mathcal{D}_{Hist}$.
-We model an agent who is aware of the model documentation containing the model \textit{class} (e.g., a linear model, a tree ensemble, etc.), the model's \textit{signature} (i.e. that it is treatment naive and what covariates are involved), \footnote{Recent guidelines explicitly suggest to additionally inform model users about the historical treatment policy.
-Our framework can be extended to model such settings, but here we focus on agents who are uncertain about historical treatment policy, for two reasons.
-First, this is a common scenario in current practice.
-Second, this provides a baseline estimation for the effects of ML-DS, which can be compared to better informed users in the future.
-We come back to these points in the discussion.} and the size of the training data, but who is uncertain about the model's parameters.
-The agent can update their world model, including beliefs concerning historical data and model training.
+We next introduce an agent $\mathcal{A}$ who decides on the intervention for new patients with the help of ML-DS.
+We assume this agent does not observe the training data or the model directly.
+This agent uses their own model of the world, capturing not only what they believe about the data generating process $Hist$, but also what they believe concerning the prediction model $f$ and the training data $\mathcal{D}_{Hist}$.\footnote{Recent guidelines suggest to report the historical treatment policy \cite{collins2024tripod+}, which would limit the agent's uncertainty about this aspect of the training data.
+Our framework can include such settings by restricting the uncertainty on this dimension.} The agent updates their world model using the ML-DS prediction, exploiting the latter as a piece of compressed information about the causal mechanism they want to act on.
+We model an agent who is aware of the model documentation containing the model \textit{class} (e.g. a linear model, a tree ensemble, etc.), the model's \textit{signature} (i.e. that it is treatment naive and what covariates are involved), and the size of the training data.